andypotatohy/roast/README.md

 #### Figure outputs

 `roast_target()` outputs at least 3 figures for quick visualization of the targeting results.
-These figures include the optimal montage displayed as a topoplot; 3D rendering of the optimized electric field in the brain induced by the optimal montage; and the slice view of the optimized electric field, with slice cut orthogonally at each of the target locations, indicated by a white circle.
+These figures include the optimal montage displayed as a topoplot; 3D rendering of the optimized electric field in the brain induced by the optimal montage; and the slice view of the optimized electric field, with slice cut orthogonally at each of the target locations, indicated by a grayish/black circle.
 Note the slice view is always in the model voxel space, and the 3D rendering displays the data in the world space.
 In the slice view you can see both the voxel and MNI coordinates of any point you click in the slices, indicated by a while circle.

 #### Outputs in Matlab format